In this module, you will explore the following aspects of using human subjects in research:

 While subjects’ identities, in general, must be kept confidential, subjects also should be informed that researchers will report this information in certain situations required by law (e.g., child abuse, threatened violence against self or others).

-Some studies may require a federal Certificate of Confidentiality to protect a researcher from forced disclosure (e.g., under subpoena) of private identifiable information of subjects collected as a part of a study.
+Researchers may want to consider applying for a federal Certificate of Confidentiality to protect them from forced disclosure (e.g., under subpoena) of private identifiable information of subjects collected as a part of a study.

 An institution commits to oversee and perform human subjects research according to federal regulations and the ethical principles identified in the Belmont Report via a Federalwide Assurance (FWA).
 The FWA is a legal contract that defines the role and responsibilities of the institution, its IRB, and its researchers.